Off The Grid Kratky Method - No Soil or Power Required

 When you transplant your new plant into your Kratky system you must make sure that the water comes up to the net pot or cup and covers about 25% of the bottom of the net pot or cup.
 This way one or two little roots are touching the water.
 Because your container is sealed it will minimize water loss.
 Most of the water will be used by your plant.

-when your water and nutrient level gets down to about 25% of the bottle or container add water to bring the level up to 50% – but not higher, the air space is important.
+When your water and nutrient level gets down to about 25% of the bottle or container add water to bring the level up to 50% – but not higher, the air space is important.
 Check your plants about once a week.
-As the plant gets bigger after maybe a month or so you can add water every other week.
-Tomatoes will need to be topped off more as they get bigger.
+As the plant gets bigger after maybe a month or so you can add water every other week if needed.
+Large plants like tomatoes or peppers will need to be topped off more as they get bigger.
 A large tomato plant can drink as much as a gallon of water in a day.
 The absolute worst thing that can happen to your Kratky system is that it can dry out.
 This will stop all growth and will kill your plant.
-You will not have to worry daily about most plants.
+You will not have to worry daily about watering most smaller plants.
 Tomatoes and other plants when fruiting need much more water because the Kratky system causes rapid growth in the stem and fruits.
 Imagine 10 tomatoes on a plant that is sucking up water all day in 90 degree weather.
 Keep them wet….

 I can not say enough about the power of the sun.
 If you enjoy being off the grid (unplugged from the power company) then you understand the sun provides electricity and warmth.
 Solar panels will produce power that can be stored in batteries and used later for lighting and charging gadgets.
 12 volts DC will run all sorts of things but many people still use 120 volts AC appliances because that is what is sold in the stores and they are easily available.